This lesson will cover the following topics:

 You can encrypt the Account ID.
 Before completing these steps, ensure you have installed the Titan package for Salesforce.

-In your Account Object, create an Encrypted Text field and ensure the field can contain at least 150 characters to ensure the whole account id can be contained in the field.
+Create an Encrypted Text field in your Account Object and ensure it can contain at least 150 characters to accommodate the whole account ID.

 encrypted account field